 Hospital Compare - Hospital General Information (data released January 26, 2018)

 A blank entry indicates unreported data.
 A value of zero is a defined value and does not represent unreported data.

 Patient Given Information about Recovery: The calculated rate of patients that reported on the HCAHPS patient surveys that they did receive information about what to do during their recovery at home.
-A higher score is desired as this indicated a high proportion of patients that were provided with information.
-The reporting period for this measure is October 1, 2014 - September 30, 2015
+A higher score is desired as this indicates a high proportion of patients that were provided with information.
+The reporting period for this measure is April 1, 2016 through March 31, 2017.

 Health Outcome Rate: The calculated rates for the major complications and death measures.
 A lower measure is desired as this indicates a lower proportion of mortality or readmissions.
-The reporting period for these measures are July 1, 2012 - June 30, 2015
+The reporting period for these measures is July 1, 2013 through June 30, 2016.